danielsollondon/azvmimagebuilder/aibPermissions.md

 ```

 ## Creating Azure Role Definition and Assignment from Actions
 The examples below show creating a Role Definition from the actions above, but these are being applied at the resource group level, but you should evaluate and test if these are granular enough for your requirements.
-For example the scope is set to the resource group, you maybe able to refine it to a specific resource.
+For example the scope is set to the resource group, you maybe able to refine it to a specific Shared Image Gallery.
+The image actions allow read and write, you should decide what is appropriate for your environment, for example, you may create a role to allow AIB to read images from resource group 1 and allow it to write images to resource group 2.

 ### AZ CLI Examples
-#### Setting AIB SPN Permissions to distribute a Managed Image or Shared Image
+#### Setting AIB SPN Permissions to use source custom image and distribute a custom image
 ```bash
 # set your variables
 subscriptionID=<subID>